wazuh/wazuh-documentation/source/installation-guide/open-distro/unattended-elasticsearch-cluster-installation.rst

 Elasticsearch & Kibana unattended installation
 ==============================================

 This section will explain how to install Open Distro for Elasticsearch and Open Distro for Kibana using an automated script.
-This script will perform a health check to verify that the system has enough resources to ensure the proper performance of the installation.
+This script will perform a health check to verify that the system has enough resources to achieve an optimal performance.
 This script uses the Search Guard offline TLS tool to create the certificates.

 Requirements